Why multi-tenant workspaces demand a new approach to cybersecurity

 This means adopting more advanced cybersecurity measures:

-– With certificate-based authentication (EAP-TLS), each device or user is issued a unique digital certificate, ensuring the identity is much harder to impersonate than with passwords.
+– With certificate-based authentication (EAP-TLS) on top of WPA-2 Enterprise, each device or user is issued a unique digital certificate.
+This removes the need for usernames & passwords, ensuring the identity is much harder to impersonate.
 This method is more secure because certificates can’t easily be stolen, guessed, or shared.

 – Certificates allow for more granular control, enabling the network to differentiate between different types of users (e.g., employees, guests, contractors) and apply appropriate access rules.